zachleat/avatar-local-cache/README.md

 # Avatar Local Cache

 Saves a image URL for an avatar to the local file system (and optimizes the image).
+Read the [blog post that inspired this utility: A Featherweight Facepile](https://www.zachleat.com/web/featherweight-facepile/).

 * Workaround for large avatar images on hosted services.
 * Image URLs won’t break in the future.